dask/dask/docs/source/scheduling.rst

 it incurs no costs to transfer data between tasks.
-However, due to Python's Global Interpreter Lock (GIL), this scheduler only provides parallelism when your computation is dominated by non-Python code, such as is the case when operating on numeric data in NumPy arrays, Pandas DataFrames, or using any of the other C/C++/Cython based projects in the ecosystem.
+However, due to Python's Global Interpreter Lock (GIL), this scheduler only provides parallelism when your computation is dominated by non-Python code, as is primarily the case when operating on numeric data in NumPy arrays, Pandas DataFrames, or using any of the other C/C++/Cython based projects in the ecosystem.

 The threaded scheduler is the default choice for